- Marx—Structure—Psychoanalysis: Commodity Fetishism and Its Epistemontology, London: Routledge (forthcoming, 2017).

 - $urplus (Spinoza—Lacan), in the series Insinuations: Philosophy, Psychoanalysis, Literature (Ed.
-Charles Shepherdson), SUNY Press, 2007
+Charles Shepherdson), Albany: SUNY Press, 2007

 [For a review see: Sheila Kunkle: “$urplus: Spinoza, Lacan, by A. Kiarina Kordela.
 Albany: State University of New York Press, 2007,” in Rethinking Marxism, 22:1 (January 2010): 157-61.
 Link:

 - Freedom and Confinement in Modernity: Kafka’s Cages, ed.
-A. Kiarina Kordela and Dimitris Vardoulakis, in the series European Culture and History, ed. by Eric Weitz and Jack Zipes, New York: Palgrave-Macmillan, 2011.
+A. Kiarina Kordela and Dimitris Vardoulakis, in the series European Culture and History, New York: Palgrave-Macmillan, 2011.

 ARTICLES IN JOURNALS AND ANTHOLOGIES:

-- “Biopower/-politics,” entry in Handbook of Psychoanalytic Political Theory, edited by Yannis Stavrakakis (Routledge, forhcoming—due June 30 2017; Revisions by December 2017)
+- “Biopolitics,” entry in Handbook of Psychoanalytic Political Theory, edited by Yannis Stavrakakis (Routledge, forhcoming)

-- “Baruch Spinoza,” entry in The Johns Hopkins Guide to Theory, edited by Martin Kreiswirth, Imre Szeman, Cymene Howe and Andrew Pendakis (Johns Hopkins University Press, forthcoming—due August 1, 2017)
+- “Baruch Spinoza,” entry in The Johns Hopkins Guide to Theory, edited by Martin Kreiswirth, Imre Szeman, Cymene Howe and Andrew Pendakis (Johns Hopkins University Press, forthcoming)

-- “Psychoanalysis,” entry in the Companion to Marx, edited by Jeff Diamanti, Andrew Pendakis and Imre Szeman, Bloomsbury (forthcoming 2018—due April 3, 2017)
+- “Psychoanalysis,” entry in the Companion to Marx, edited by Jeff Diamanti, Andrew Pendakis and Imre Szeman, Bloomsbury (forthcoming 2018)

 - “Spinoza’s Biopolitics,” in TBA, ed.
 Onur Kartal, Istanbul: NotaBene (forthcoming) (Turkish translation of eponymous piece in Spinoza’s Authority: Resistance and Power, ed.
 A. Kiarina Kordela and Dimitris Vardoulakis (Bloomsbury).

-- “The Subject-Object of Commodity Fetishism, Biopolitics, Immortality, Sacrifice, and Bioracism,” (republication) in Lacan and the Nonhuman, Eds.
-Jonathan Michael Dickstein and Gautam Basu Thakur, Duke University Press.
+- “Posthuman Bioracism” [republication of the eponymous piece in World Picture] in Lacan and the Nonhuman, Eds.
+Jonathan Michael Dickstein and Gautam Basu Thakur, in the Palgrave Lacan Serties, Palgrave Macmillan.